 Energy Science Made Simple

-CONTENTS 32pg 171K 32fig 0.
-Update 1.
+CONTENTS 32pg 171K 32fig 1.
 Introduction 2.
 Modern Energy Science 3.
 Defining energy 4.
 Theories of what fills the universe 5.
 Reasons for a Theory of Everything 6.
-Substratum Field Wavicle Theory of Everything 7.
+Space continuum, Force fields, Wavicles, Theory of Everything 7.
 Observer and absolute systems 8.
-Substratum, force fields, energy wavicles 9.
+Space continuum, Force fields, Wavicles 9.
 Wavicles vs particles and waves 10.
 External energy vs internal energy 11.
 First and second laws of energy 12.
 Second-law evaluations 13.
 Forms of energy 14.
 Units 15.
-Temperament vs temperature 16.
+Temperature of internal energy 16.
 Types of mass and energy 17.
 Momentum, impulse, acceleration, forces 18.
 Energy vs work and heat 19.
 Caloric energy 20.
 Helmholtz energy 21.
 The carnot ratio and helmholtz ratio 22.
 Helmholtz ratio vs entropy 23.
 Reversible and irreversible processes 24.
 Energy transformation 25.
 Efficiency terms 26.
 Is perpetual motion possible?
 27. Hydro-power 28.
 Solar energy conversion 29.
 Gas turbine 30.
-Chemical transformation on a gas turbine 31.
-Electrochemical fuel cells 32.
-Refrigerator 33.
-Food calories to muscle power 34.
-Energy science history 35.
-Symbols 36.
-Notes 37.
-References 38.
-Revision history >>>Copyright 2004Jan21 by Ben Wiens...applied energy scientist
+Electrochemical fuel cells 31.
+Refrigerator 32.
+Food calories to muscle power 33.
+Energy science history 34.
+Symbols 35.
+Notes 36.
+References 37.
+Revision history >>>Copyright 2023Mar05 by Ben Wiens...energy scientist

 1. INTRODUCTION